Michael Fraser interview

 4. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.

 I have been here close to 15 years now and have invariably loved every minute of it.
-I can pretty much guarantee that I have had a more fun and experienced life than anyone I went school with – I am sure they would begrudgingly agree with me ;) I myself worked in the British Embassy for 9 years before I got into the bar business.
+I can pretty much guarantee that I have had a more fun and experienced life than anyone I went school with – I am sure they would begrudgingly agree with me 😉 I myself worked in the British Embassy for 9 years before I got into the bar business.
 As anyone knows, Romania isn’t the easiest place in the world to run a business, especially for a foreigner but, 5 years later we’re still very much here.
-I have travelled all over country and what a beautiful place it is!
-Every Romanian should at least be proud of what they can offer to travellers – I just wish we could promote ourselves a little better.
+I have traveled all over the country and what a beautiful place it is!
+Every Romanian should at least be proud of what they can offer to travelers – I just wish we could promote ourselves a little better.
 I especially love living in Bucharest because we are 2 and a half hours away from the seaside one way and 2 and a half away from mountains the other way.
 Not many capital cities in the world can offer that.

 5. I assume it was challenging to move to another country.
 Have you given up to something?